Christmas comes alive at Wheelock Place

 New surprises in store

 As though you need more reasons to shop at Wheelock Place.
-Shopaholics can rejoice with joy as Wheelock Place will be adding new boutiques and F&B outlets to its stellar line-up come mid-December.
+Shopaholics can rejoice with joy as Wheelock Place will be adding new shops and F&B outlets to its stellar line-up come mid-December.

 The refreshed level 2 will provide a diverse shopping hotspot that will appeal to shoppers of all ages.

-See and be seen at the Style by Style Vibes Café (#02-19, Opening on Dec 15, 2017).
+See and be seen at the Style by Style Vibes Café (#02-19).
 Owned by leading fashion website styleXstyle, its second outlet here at Wheelock Place features a delicious fusion of international and local food and beverages.
-You may even bump into a celebrity or two while sipping on your latte.
+You may even bump into a celebrity or two while sipping on your coffee.

 Support your local designers with homewares from Supermama (#02-13).
 The lifestyle store works closely with local designers and Japanese craft facilities to produce contemporary giftware featuring elements of Singapore culture.
 Their award-winning products are a hit among millennials and tourists.

 Update your wardrobe and get your bling on at Tessellate.
-Co x Balm Kitchen (#02-14, opening on Dec 15, 2017).
+Co x Balm Kitchen (#02-14).
 This pop-up store marks the first ever collaboration between Tessellate.
 Co and Balm Kitchen.
 It offers fine handcrafted jewellery, skincare products and other fashion items.

 Sights and sounds

-Wheelock Place will be rolling out a slew of musical and comedic performances for shoppers of all ages.
-From Friday to Sunday, between 3pm and 7pm, join in the fun as you will be treated to a rolling good time between your shopping spree.

-Keep a lookout for the Christmas Jangle Band (Dec 15, 16) who will be making their rounds around the mall, playing an eclectic mix of jazz, funk, Latin and hip-hop music, set to traditional New Orleans brass tunes.
+Be wowed by the Christmas Jangle Band.
+The musical group will be making their way around the mall, playing an eclectic mix of jazz, funk, Latin and hip-hop music, set to traditional New Orleans brass tunes.

-Then, stop for Wheelock Place's version of carollers with performances by A Capella, a five-man acapella group belting out full Christmas choruses and modern tunes with their voices as their instruments of choice on Dec 16, 22, 23 and 24.
+The music does not stop there.
+Wheelock Place will host their own version of carollers with performances by A Capella.
+The five-man acapella group will be belting out full Christmas choruses and modern tunes with their voices as their instruments of choice.

-Santa Claus may be busy going through his gift-giving list, but his team of hardworking elves will be making appearances to keep the kids entertained on various days from now until Christmas.

-Do not miss on the photo opportunities with the elves at Wheelock Place who will be making their rounds to spread the Christmas joy around the mall.
+The fun continues with special appearances by Santa's little elves.
+The energetic bunch will be interacting with shoppers so let your kids - and inner-child - join in the fun for photo opportunities with the elves.

+Gift-giving is not the only thing the elves are known for.
+The Comedy Elves will also be working hard to tickle your funny bones with their theatrical antics.
+Come down on Christmas day, when special Jingling Elves will be dancing their way in the mall.
+Bust out your slick moves and join in the festive dance or watch and be entertained by their routine.